wxto/popup-chat-react/README.md

 # Launcher

-`Launcher` is the only component needed to use react-chat-window.
+`Launcher` is the only component needed to use popup-chat-react.
 It will react dynamically to changes in messages.
 All new messages must be added via a change in props as shown in the example.

 Launcher props: